hasnamesce/hasnamesce.github.io/README.md

 4.Detatch the printed model from the 3D printer.<br/>
 5.Remove sopport from 3D printed model.
 ## DAY 4
-detailed description about LASER CUTTER,VINYL CUTTER,CNC.
+Detailed description about LASER CUTTER,CNC.